-Step 4 - Description of Livestock & Signs of Predation Animal 1 # of Head Species Type (One Per Sheet) Live Weight Age of Animal 9 TURKEY (HEAT) 64 lbs 0 years Z months O days Sex Male (Castrated) Sufficient Evidence Found Insufficient Evidence Natural Causes Premium(s): Documents required to substantiate premium Not Pregnant Registered Stock Evidence Of Predation: Provide Photos To Support Your Descriptions.
+Step 4 - Description of Livestock & Signs of Predation Animal 1 # of Head Species Type (One Per Sheet) Live Weight Age of Animal 9 TURKEY (HEAT) 64 Ibs O years Z months O days Sex Male (Castrated) Declaration by the Investigator: Evidence of a carcass is required Sufficient Evidence Found Insufficient Evidence Natural Causes Premium(s): Documents required to substantiate premium Not Poultry breeding applicable Pregnant Registered stock Evidence Of Predation: Provide Photos To Support Your Descriptions.
 Is there evidence that the animal was alive prior to the attack?
 (Newborns: Yes O No no hoof membrane, ID tag, cleanliness, etc.) Explanation Required.
 LIVE BIRDS 100 FEET FROM HOUSE PER OWNER Are there signs of bleeding and/or hemorrhaging present?
-(Pooling blood, blood trails, etc.) Explanation Required.
-HEADS REMOVED BY PREDATOR Are there signs of claw and/ or puncture wounds visible on the carcass?
-Yes No No YES HEADS REMOUTD & BLEED HARKS Were there any other signs of predation?
+(Pooling blood, September 1) Yes No No No No HEADS REMOVED BY PREDATOR Are there signs of claw and/ or puncture wounds visible on the carcass?
+Yes No Explanation Required.
+YES HEADS REMOUED & BLEED MARKS Were there any other signs of predation?
 Explanation Required.
-Yes No #8 BIRDS FOUND INSIDE ENCLOSURE BEAD
+Yes No ME DIRDS FOUND INSIDE ENCLOSURE BEAD

 Step 5 - Description of Predator & Site Evidence

 A. Predator Species see program guidelines for eligible wildlife species list

 Coyote Wolf Bear

-Others, specify: weaset
+Others, specify: weasa

 B. Provide a description of the events and attack site.
 Include any other relevant information such as weather, conditions and/or behaviours exhibited by the herd or flock after the attack.

 1 BIRD KILLED FIRST NIGHT & REMAINING NEXT NIGHT

 & REMAINING NEXT NIGHT

 C. Provide a description of the evidence left by the predator.
 Describe how photos support evidence of predation.

 SCENTCH MARKS ON GRASS.

 Step 6 - Reasonable Care Andrews A. Overview

 Herd/FlockSize: Zo

 Overall Health Condition: Other (Explain) Other (Explain)

 Compost O Incineration & Burial

 Deadstock Disposal: Disposal vessel Off-site disposal (licensed disposal/collector)

 Other (Explain)